Advice and Information

 We are maintaining our existing Enquiry Line for general enquiries about DASL and for people who wish to access our advice service for people of working age with mental health problems.
 We are no longer funded to provide this service daily but will do our best to respond to your enquiries as soon as possible.
 Phone 020 7738 5656 or .
-If you call we will either direct you to Lambeth Resolve or offer you help from one of our other services if that is more appropriate.
+If you call we will either direct you to one of the Independent Living and Carers’ Partnership services or offer you help from one of our other services if that is more appropriate.

-We will continue to provide DASL’s website and publish our ‘Mole’ newsletter though less frequently than in the past.
+We will continue to regularly update DASL’s website and publish our ‘Mole’ newsletter two to three times a year.

 All DASL’s advisers provide advice to the Advice Quality Standard at the General Help with Casework level.
 Clients can benefit from support from caseworkers or just an in-depth assessment of the options available to them.